Mathnerd314/stroscot/docs/Reference/Dispatch.rst

 Although writing ``assert (fib 5 == 5)`` might be clearer.

-Local functions are applied in the same way as global ones, i.e., the argument patterns of each rule are matched against the actual function arguments and the evaluation is parallel outermost.
+Local functions are applied in the same way as global ones, i.e., the argument patterns of each rule are matched against the actual function arguments and optimal reduction is performed.

-If none of the rules match then the function application remains unevaluated (it becomes a normal form) and no exception is raised.
+If none of the rules match then the function application remains unevaluated (it becomes a normal form) - by default no exception is raised.

 Priorities
 ==========